Mythbusting a Forensic Psychology Career

 The Roots of Forensic Psychology Careers

-Though the roots of forensic psychology started in the 1800s, the field wasn’t formally recognized by the American Psychological Association until 2001.
+Though the roots of forensic psychology can be traced to the 1800’s, the field was not formally recognized by the American Psychological Association (APA) until 2001.
 During that time, many forensic psychologists emerged and contributed to significant court cases such as Frye v. the United States and Brown v.
 Board of Education.

 Shattering Common Forensic Psychology Misconceptions

 What else have popular television shows misconstrued?
 While much of what they show is accurate, there are some significant misconceptions to clear up.
-Here are some that most frequently come up for our expert faculty members:
+Here are some examples that come up frequently for our expert faculty members:

 Myth 1: Forensic Psychology is All About Criminal Profiling

-Interestingly, your job in this field extends beyond what you see on TV.
-Your tasks could range from assisting law enforcement agencies and advising on jury selection to evaluating a defendant's competency to stand trial—a realm far and wide beyond just criminal profiling.
+In reality, a job in this field extends beyond what you see on TV.
+Your tasks could range from assisting law enforcement agencies and advising on jury selection to evaluating a defendant's competency to stand trial—responsibilities extending far beyond just criminal profiling.

 Myth 2: The Job is Always Thrilling